rmcd1024/derivmkts/README.md

   - Analytical and Monte Carlo pricing of Asian options

+  - Simulation of stock price paths, with and without jumps

 ## Calculation of Greeks

 The function `greeks()` accepts an option pricing function call as an